mbeddr/mps-platform-docs/src/doc/docs/languages/baselanguage.md

     - [double brace initialization](https://www.geeksforgeeks.org/double-brace-initialization-java)

-!!! warning "A function with *baselanguage* code doesn't return anything when called."
+!!! warning "A function with Base Language code doesn't return anything when called."

-    *baselanguage* permits implicit returns.
+    Base Language permits implicit returns.
 The last statement is automatically returned.
-In some places implicit returns aren't supported, such as when returning a new `ListScope` class.
+In some places, implicit returns aren't supported, such as when returning a new `ListScope` class.
 Make sure to add a return statement in such places.

 !!! question "What library does MPS use to parse Java code?"